 Sealed roads will take you all the way from Darwin to Kakadu National Park.
 You should allow 2-3 hours, one way.

-To save time on this already quite long journey, I would recommend purchasing a pass online before you leave.
+To save time on this already quite a long journey, I would recommend purchasing a pass online before you leave.

 GET IT HERE → KAKADU NATIONAL PARK PASS

 KAKADU NATIONAL PARK TOUR

 If you happen to be in Darwin and planning to visit Kakadu National Park, there is one tour that I can highly recommend that covers all the highlights on a full-day trip from Darwin.

 The Kakadu National Park Explorer Full Day Tour is the most top-rated tour with great reviews and hundreds of bookings.

-This tour covers the top attractions in Kakadu National Park such as Yellow Water Billabong Cruise, Warradjan Aboriginal Cultural Centre, and Nourlangie Rock!
+This tour covers the top attractions in Kakadu National Park such as the Yellow Water Billabong Cruise, Warradjan Aboriginal Cultural Centre, and Nourlangie Rock!